 3. Mortar and Pestle

-The mortar and pestle just might be one of the oldest kitchen gadgets apart from spoons and bowls.
-We’ve been using them for over 4,000 years, and they’re still just as handy now as they were then.
+The mortar and pestle just might be one of the oldest kitchen gadgets we have, apart from spoons and bowls.
+It has been used for more than 4,000 years, and is still as handy as ever.